Laboratoire de mécanique des solides

 • Bonnet Marc

-• Topological derivative for the inverse scattering of elastic waves
+• Topological sensitivity for 3D elastic and acoustic inverse scattering

 • Bonnet Marc